opnfv/fuel/docs/installationprocedure/installation.instruction.rst

 #.
 Open the environment you previously created.

 #.
-Open the networks tab and select the "default Node Networks group to" on the left pane (see figure below).
+Open the networks tab and select the "default" Node Networks group
+to on the left pane (see figure below).

    .. figure:: img/network.png

 #.
-Update the Public network configuration and change the following fields to appropriate values:
+Update the Public network configuration and change the following
+fields to appropriate values:

    - CIDR to <CIDR for Public IP Addresses>